Woman gets two years probation in death of infant son

-YOUNGSTOWN, Ohio (WKBN) — A woman charged with the death of her 2-year-old son due to an “unsafe sleeping environment” was placed on probation Friday for two years.
+YOUNGSTOWN, Ohio (WKBN) — A woman charged with the death of her 2-month-old son due to an “unsafe sleeping environment” was placed on probation Friday for two years.

 Judge John Durkin gave the sentence to Ashley Williams, 33, of Austintown, who pleaded guilty in April in Mahoning County Common Pleas Court to a charge of reckless homicide for the July 22 death of her son, Dalvin Williams.